a740g/Alien-Alley-64/README.md

 ![Screenshot](screenshot.png)

-This is a QB64 conversion of the Alien Alley game by Dave Roberts.
+This is a QB64 conversion of the Alien Alley game that came with the book [PC Game Programming Explorer](http://www.droberts.com/pcgpex/pcgpex.htm) by Dave Roberts.

 Yes, I converted the code again!
 This time from FreeBASIC to QB64.

 My FreeBASIC port can be found [here](https://drive.google.com/file/d/1s9_G8ZWX_hLLAPQlZcnNke4TllMCIVSf/view).

 The original C code that came with the book can be found [here](http://www.droberts.com/pcgpex/source.zip).
 The update for the C code can be found [here](http://www.droberts.com/pcgpex/update.zip)

-This conversion has multiple improvements over the FreeBASIC version:
+This conversion has multiple improvements over the FreeBASIC version.
+These are:

-1. There are no dependencies on external libraries (the FB version depended on Allegro 4)
+- There are no dependencies on external libraries (the FB version depended on Allegro 4)
-2. The game now uses native QB64 graphics and sound functions
+- The game now uses native QB64 graphics and sound functions
-3. A MIDI player is implemented as a C header library that can be directly used by the QB64 compiler
+- A MIDI player is implemented as a C header library that can be directly used by the QB64 compiler
-4. MIDI uses the Win32 WinMM MIDI streaming API
+- MIDI uses the Win32 WinMM MIDI streaming API
-5. A PCX loader is implemented using QB64 code
+- A PCX loader is implemented using QB64 code
-6. The game now runs in 32BPP mode
+- The game now runs in 32BPP mode
-7. The game runs at 640x400 (16:10 aspect ratio) fullscreen with square pixels
+- The game runs at 640x400 (16:10 aspect ratio) fullscreen with square pixels
-8. Alt+Enter puts the game in window mode
+- Alt+Enter puts the game in window mode
-9. Comments are modified to make sense for QB64 and are no longer just a copy from the original C code
+- Comments are modified to make sense for QB64 and are no longer just a copy from the original C code

 As usual, I do not accept responsibility for any effects, adverse or otherwise, that this code may have on you, your computer, your sanity, your dog, and anything else that you can think of.
 Use it at your own risk.